knotsphp/publicip/README.md

 Contributions are welcome!

 - PSR-18 HTTP fetcher with a way to choose psr compatible client so other tools can monitor outgoing requests
+- use Symfony ExecutableFinder to find dig
+- use Symfony Process to run dig
+- make timeouts configurable for people who use a specific fetcher with a specific provider that are willing to wait longer
 - Write tests

 ## 🤝 Contributing